Overview

 Our endoscopy teams run up to 5 procedure rooms at the same time.
 This means that a person who arrived after you might be called in before you.
 This does not mean you have been forgotten, but that the other person is on a different list than you.

 We also deal with emergencies.
 These can take priority over your appointment, meaning we might have to ask you to wait.
-We apologise in advance if this occurs but please be patient with us and check at the reception desk if you are concerned.
+We apologise in advance if this happens but please be patient with us and check at the reception desk if you are concerned.

 We do everything we can to avoid you waiting any longer than necessary.
 However, because every procedure takes a different length of time, sometimes it is hard to give exact timings.